LITTER BOX LOCATIONS: HIDE OR TAKE PRIDE?

 2. Your cat only goes halfway in.

-If your cat doesn’t feel stable in the litter box, he or she may deal with it by dividing the task in half!
+If your cat doesn’t feel stable in the litter box, he or she may deal by only going halfway in the box.
 You might witness your cat digging in the box with only his or her front half inside.
 If you’re lucky, your cat might turn around to finish the job—but it’s just as likely that he or she will leave a deposit outside the box instead.
-Note that this kind of behavior can also be caused by a too-small box, so be sure your cat has plenty of room to turn around.
+This kind of behavior could be because your litter box is too small, so be sure your cat has plenty of room to turn around.

 3. Your cat flings litter outside the box.